 Does Elephant Garlic need any special nutrients to grow well?

-Like onions, Elephant Garlic needs a small amount of nitrogen in the seedbed, with phosphate and potash sufficient to take the plant through the winter.
-Across the UK, growth starts in February, early in the month in the south, later further north.
+Like onions, Elephant Garlic needs a small amount of nitrogen in the seedbed, with sufficient phosphate and potash to take the plant through the winter.
+Across the UK, growth usually starts at various points in February, early in the month in the south, later further north.
 3oz/80gm of sulphate of potash and some nitrogen, worked into the soil around the plants, will provide essential nutrients and protective sulphur right up to harvest.
 The Garlic Farm's fertiliser pack contains all the essential nutrients required.
 Apply half in the soil at planting and half hoed in during February.

 How to care for Elephant Garlic bulbs